Table of Contents

 - Compressing the Project Folder as a 7z File

 In this chapter, you learned about the difference between accuracy and precision.
 Accuracy is the degree to which information on a map matches true or accepted values.
 It is a measure of truth or correctness.
 Precision is the exactness of measurement.
 It represents the level of detail, the level of measurement, the level of repeatability, or the meticulousness of description.
 Accuracy sometimes improves with precision, but a high degree of precision should not be an automatic indicator of accuracy.

 In ArcMap, zoom to the San Francisco Bay.
 In the Table of Contents, uncheck all of the boxes next to each layer.
 Then, turn them on and off, one at a time.
 Make a comparison between the three layers regarding accuracy and precision.

-In Microsoft Word, add an H1 heading that says, “Visual Inspection.”
-Below the h1 heading, record the answers to the following questions.
+In the same Microsoft Word document, add a Heading 1 that says, “Visual Inspection.”
+Below the heading, record the answers to the following questions.